zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

 ### I've found / written an extension that can execute code from a remote server.
 Is this a security bug?

-This is not considered a security bug in Chromium ([example](https://crbug.com/1025017)).
+This is not considered a security bug in Monyhar ([example](https://crbug.com/1025017)).
 Prior to Manifest Version 3, extensions were allowed to execute code that was not contained in the extension package (also called remotely-hosted code); this is a pattern that is extremely common